magento/merchdocs/src/configuration/customers/login-as-customer.md

 *  [Shipment View page](https://docs.magento.com/m2/ce/user_guide/sales/shipments-create.html)
 *  [Credit Memo View page](https://docs.magento.com/m2/ce/user_guide/sales/credit-memo-create.html)

-## Login as Customer Log
+## Login as Customer log

-Magento provides a log for the Login as Customer feature.
-It lists all sessions where a store administrator used the Login as Customer feature.
+Magento provides a log for the _Login as Customer_ feature.
+It lists all sessions where an Admin user accesses the feature.
 It can be found at XXXXXXXX.

 <!-- Enterprise Edition -->

-Magento provides a log for Login as Customer actions.
-In Magento Commerce, actions taken under Login as Customer will be listed in the main Magento log.
+Magento provides a log for _Login as Customer_ actions.
+In Magento Commerce, actions taken under Login as Customer are listed in the main Magento log.

 <!-- /Enterprise Edition -->

 ## Permissions

-The Login as Customer feature is enabled for Roles in the Access Control List.
+The Login as Customer feature is enabled for user roles in the Role Resources configuration.

-Role Resources are set in **System** > Permissions > **User Roles**.
+To set the Role Resources , go to **System** > _Permissions_ > **User Roles**.

-Access Control can be set when you create a new user or edit an existing one.
+You can control user access when you create a new user or edit an existing one.

 There are two Access Control options: